 We’ll respond with a termsheet for services and capital modifications based on our Key Commercial Terms and meeting the needs of the service request.
 The termsheet can then form the basis for more detailed commercial discussions.

 Standard terms and conditions

 Elgin/Franklin PUQ facilities operate in a highly competitive area of the North Sea.
 We seek to provide both attractive terms and conditions and an equitable negotiation process to parties interested in utilising our infrastructure.
-Below we set out a summary of our terms and conditions for third-parties.
-This information will form the basis of any commercial relationship, however, individual terms and conditions may vary according to the needs of tie-in parties.
+Individual terms and conditions may vary according to the needs of tie-in parties.

 Platform Processing and Transportation Service :